 -

-It shows specific promise in reducing mental fatigue and improving physical performance
+It shows potential in supporting mental focus and physical performance during periods of fatigue.

 Cognitive Benefits Under Stress